 "Learning to make a difference" at The Lang School means our students come to know their gifts in the context of community.
 Given the wonderfully uneven cognitive and emotional development typical of exceptional students, our students have the opportunity to learn in a highly diverse group of ability peers.
 We encourage them to capitalize on their own strengths as well as those of others, and to support others in their own areas of strength.

 The Lang School opened doors for the first time in September of 2010 in New York City.
-We are the only elementary/middle school in the country dedicated to educating twice-exceptional, or 2e, children.
+We were the first K-12 school in the country dedicated to educating twice-exceptional, or 2e, children.

 * The Lang School is named for Cyril Lang, founder Micaela Bracamonte's tenth grade English teacher—and an inspiration to her.
 He stood up to the Department of Education to teach a curriculum they considered too difficult for his "average" students.
 Lang taught challenging material in unconventional ways, engaging his students in Socratic debates about Machiavelli's The Prince and Plato's Republic, texts limited to 12th grade advanced placement classes.
 Although the school threatened to fire him if he didn't comply, he persisted.
 "I made a premeditated, intellectual decision to continue teaching the way I had," he said at the time.
 "There's nothing wrong with the genetic makeup of these students.
 It's the educational system that's declining.
 We are bearing witness to the triumph of mediocrity."
 Upon retirement, Lang joined the Peace Corps to teach literature in developing nations. http://www.time.com/time/magazine/article/0,9171,922234-1,00.html